pvcraven/2019_spring_web_dev/source/final/taylor/index.rst

 Since ReactJS was opened to the public, it gained some pretty interesting attention a couple years after its release.
 According to [InfoQ]_ ReactJS was receiving some mixed reviews from the development community.
-One of the criticisms the community had was how JavaScript library made it difficult to separate the HTML code and the JavaScript code.
-Usually designers would work separately on these two particular coding languages and hook them together.
+One of the criticisms the community had was how the JavaScript library made it difficult to separate the HTML code as the front-end language and the JavaScript code as the back-end language.
+Usually designers would work separately on these two coding languages and could hook them together.
+However, with ReactJS you are able to morph the two languages together, which made it tricky at first for developers to get a hold of.

-Here is an in-text citation to [Medium]_
-Here is an in-text citation to [FacebookCode]_
-Here is an in-text citation to [TechCrunch]_
+Another criticism that faced ReactJS came from its terms and conditions clause right after it's initial launch.
+According to [Medium]_, Facebook stated that if you were to agree to its terms and conditions, you did not have the right to sue Facebook or its subsidiaries, but Facebook and its subsidiaries could sue the user if they believed the someone was infringing on their patent rights.
+This particular clause was vague and didn't sit well with developers at first.
+Many developers and companies thought that investing in ReactJS would be too much of a risk for them, that their industries could be hurt if they built with ReactJS.

+As people started to distance themselves from the JavaScript library, Facebook came out and said that they would change their patent clause.
+According to [FacebookCode]_, the ReactJS development team wanted to make sure that anyone who used their JavaScript library felt confidence in using it.
+The development team stated that it wouldn't sue industries for patent infringement with the vague terms that were used.
+Facebook cleared up the confusing by stating clear examples of that patent infringement looked like.
+Cleaning up this patent clause was intended to help programmers and companies feel comfortable with using the JavaScript library again, without the fear of worrying about legal action.

 Conclusion
 ----------
-When it comes to ReactJS it is apparent that this JavaScript library is one that has potential to create simple, yet stunning user interfaces.
+When it comes to ReactJS, it is apparent that this JavaScript library is one that has the potential to create simple, yet stunning user interfaces.
 The syntax that comes with this library is easy to understand once you grasp how all the unique features of the language interact with one another.
-This particular JavaScript library didn't
+This particular JavaScript library took both HTML and JavaScript code and morphed the two languages into one.
+This was seen as an interesting step in the development community, while others saw it something as too complex.
+At first, industries were afraid to work with ReactJS to vague patent infringement clause.
+But as Facebook and the ReactJS Development team could see the backlash they were receiving, they changed their clause so companies could feel comfortable with using their JavaScript library.
+Even though ReactJS has had its problems, it is still an up and coming JavaScript library that has the potential to create sophisticated user interfaces for developers around the world.

 Citations
 ---------